School Heritage and Chapel

 Designed by the renowned Gothic Revivalist, Richard Herbert Carpenter (who was responsible for the entire original building at the College), the Chapel of St Saviour was added in 1879-87.
 It was consecrated on 5th October 1883.

 Found in the stained glass Great East Window of the Chapel, the figure of a pelican is the symbol of Ardingly.
 It’s a dominant image throughout the College.
 In Christian art, the pelican is used as a symbol of the Eucharist.
 Legend has it that she would feed her children with her own blood, just as Christians believe Jesus feeds us with himself in the bread and wine of the Eucharist.
 The Pelican also speaks of making sacrifices for others, something at the heart of Ardingly’s ethos.

-We actually have two Chapels; the Crypt Chapel of the Ascension is used for the quieter services.
+We two Chapels; the Crypt Chapel of the Ascension is used for the quieter services.